🧡 Skip to main content🔍 Skip to search

 Zip all files in \\SERVER.local\share\

-Second, let us specify the destination archive.
+Second, let's specify the destination archive.
 Browse to or enter the C:\Daily backup\ folder and click the Variable Wizard button.
-We will have to specify the file name that reflects the date of archiving.
+We need to specify a filename that reflects the date of the archival.
 Choose the Date variable in the Date & Time category.

 Variable Wizard: Date · Year / Month / Day